Mainul-Islam-Nirob/password-manager/README.md

 # Password Manager

-This is a password manager app where you can store your secret password so that you never forget them
+This is a password manager app using local storage where you can store your secret password so that you never forget them

 ## Table of contents